Best Things to Do in Cuzco, Peru

 5. Inca empire

-There are many other Inca walls in Cuzco that are not visitor sites in themselves but are equally as impressive.
-These are all visible around the city centre.
+There are many other Inca walls in Cusco that are not visitor sites in themselves but are equally as impressive.
+These are all visible around the city center.

 6. Sacsayhuaman